PRECIOUS-Gold price surges to highest level since June as share prices slide

 Lower rates cut the opportunity cost of holding gold, which earns no yield but costs to store and insure.

 Hedge funds and money managers boosted their bullish bet in COMEX gold to a three-month high in the week to Feb.
-2, data showed on Friday.
+2, U.S. Commodity Futures Trading Commission data showed on Friday.

+Positive sentiment was also boosted by SPDR Gold Trust , the world’s largest gold-backed exchange-traded fund, which said its holdings rose 0.7 percent to 698.46 tonnes on Friday.

+Gold, however, will be lacking support from Chinese physical buying in this Lunar New Year holiday week, analysts said.